tytydraco/yessleep/out/My_ex_gave_birth_to_a_baby_with_a_complete_set_of_teeth_Shes_insisting_its_mine.md

 I stomped out of the mobile home, sliding past Darlene’s father.
 The walking corpse was still offering me his wizened palm.
 I mumbled *“Nice to meet you, sir,”* and kept moving.
 The land squished under my boot heel, switchgrass licking at my ankles.
 I hopped into my car and turned it on.
 Headlights washed over the property.
 They were both still in the open doorway, watching me.
 I shook off the discomfort and lay on the accelerator, kicking up mud as I jerked onto the nearby dirt road.

-“Last time I answer one of Darlene’s texts,” I whispered.
+“Last fuckin' time I answer one of Darlene’s texts,” I whispered.

 My eyes flickered to something aside the road.
 A structure I didn’t recognize, nestled between a few evergreens.